wharton/django-base-theme/README.md

 - REM to px fallback
 - SVG Background-images with PNG and retina fallBack
-- Media Queries utilizing the @content feature
-- Cross Browser Opacity

-You can see a full (and growing) list of mixins, variables and other SASS helpers here:
+- You can see a full (and growing) list of mixins, variables and other SASS helpers here:

 <pre><code>https://github.com/wharton/django-base-theme/tree/master/base_theme/static/scss/scss/helpers</code></pre>